strong-code/sfbaybeat.github.io/_posts/2014-03-21-mtgox-ceo-mark-karpeles-finds-20000-magic-the-gathering-trading-cards-under-couch-cushion.md

 trust people were gaining in a viable alternative to fiat cards; in democratizing a domain previously dominated by casino-controlled playing cards."

-Among the recovered assets were fragments of the card "Chaos Confetti".
+Among the recovered assets were fragments of the card "Chaos Confetti."